-- All Albertans should practise good hygiene, such as frequent handwashing with soap and water for at least twenty seconds, and should stay home if feeling ill. - We have updated our travel advice and are recommending against any travel outside of the country. - Additionally, we are recommending as of March 12th that any traveller returning from outside of the country should self-isolate for 14 days and monitor for symptoms. - If symptoms do emerge, the individual is asked to first use the simple online assessment tool (http://ahs.ca/covid) developed by Alberta Health Services to help you decide whether you need to call Health Link 811 to be tested for COVID-19.
+- practice social distancing - stay home and away from others if sick or in isolation - wash hands often with soap and water for at least 20 seconds - cover coughs and sneezes with a tissue or your elbow - avoid touching your face with unwashed hands - avoid travel outside Canada - self-isolate for 14 days if you were exposed to COVID-19 or recently returned from travel outside of Canada - We have updated our travel advice and are recommending against any travel outside of the country. - Additionally, we are recommending as of March 12th that any traveller returning from outside of the country should self-isolate for 14 days and monitor for symptoms. - If symptoms do emerge, the individual is asked to first use the simple online assessment tool (http://ahs.ca/covid) developed by Alberta Health Services to help you decide whether you need to call Health Link 811 to be tested for COVID-19.
 The online assessment tool will guide you to answer questions about your symptoms and take you through steps to help determine whether you need testing. - We are making these recommendations based on the ongoing developments outside Alberta, both in the actions being taken by other jurisdictions, as well as the increasing spread of cases around the world. - Anyone who is feeling ill, even if they have not travelled, should stay home.